lpoulain/SaWa/protocol.md

 - Query: [4-bytes message size] [0x03] [4-bytes message offset] [data to write]
 - Response: one-byte response

+# Client/Server Administrative Commands

+These commands need to be sent to port 5001 and work whether the server is in SaWa or HTTP mode.

 ## Stop

 This instructs the Server to shut down.
-This command needs to be sent to port 5001 (which is open whether the server is in SaWa or HTTP mode).
 This command is useful when the server started as a daemon.

 - Request: [0x01 00 00 00] [0x04]
 - Response: n/a

+## Stat

+This get thread statistic information, just like it is displayed by the server by default.

+- Request: [0x01 00 00 00] [0x05]
+- Response: [4-bytes message size][thread #1 stat][thread #2 stat]...

+The thread statistics are a memory dump of `struct thread_stat` instances.